a-morales/kwm/README.md

       make install

-In addition to this, for *Kwm* to work properly, the user also has to place *Kwmc* in their path.
-Simply move/symlink the `.bin/kwmc` binary to your path.

 The hotkeys.cpp file can be edited live and recompiled separately using `make` again.
 By doing this, the user may change hotkeys without having to restart *Kwm*.